tpximpact/mhclg-oruk/content/developers/overview/index.md

 ## 3.2 Assure data quality

-The aim of assurance is to check that the data is accurate and can be trusted by those wanting to use it.
+The aim of assurance is to ensure there is a master record and to check that the data is accurate and can be trusted by those wanting to use it.

-**Note**, ORUK includes an [accreditations field](https://docs.openreferral.org/en/latest/hsds/schema_reference.html?highlight=accreditation) to record service quality e.g. Ofsted, CQC but assurance is only concerneed with the data describing the service rather than the quality of the service.
+**Note**, ORUK includes an [accreditations field](https://docs.openreferral.org/en/latest/hsds/schema_reference.html?highlight=accreditation) (under the Service entity table highlighted in this link) to record service quality e.g. Ofsted, CQC but assurance is only concerneed with the data describing the service rather than the quality of the service.

-There are three main considerations.
+There are **three** main considerations:

-The first is to remove duplication.
+The **first** is to remove duplication.
 If data is collected from several different sources there will be duplication.
 A simple semi-automated step would be to sort the collection of data using fields that are likely to be the same if it is the same service e.g. name, provider, venue, contact details.
 It would then be a manual step by an assurer to filter out duplicates.

+This may seem like extra work is created but de-duplication removes the confusion caused by a silo approach where an end-user doesn't know which version of service information is up to date.

-The second is to check the data quality.
+The **second** is to check the data quality.
 This will be about:
 - richness of data i.e. to complete all the fields that are deemed necessary,
 - accuracy i.e. to check that days and times for sessions have not changed
-- verification i.e. to ensure that an accreditation say of Ofsted is correct.
+- verification i.e. to ensure that an accreditation say of Ofsted is valid.

-If the collection adheres to the council area policy for the data then this will minimise the assurance workload.

-The assurer’s email address will be added to the record so that any consumer will know who is accountable and where to report any errors.

 The third is to ensure that the taxonomies are appropriately applied.
 It will be the taxonomies that will enable the service to be matched to a resident’s needs.
 See [section 4](#4._working_with_taxonomies) below.

+If the collection adheres to the council area policy for the data then this will minimise the assurance workload.
+The assurer’s email address will be added to the record so that any consumer will know who is accountable and where to report any errors.

 ### 3.3.
 Publish

 The main method for making the data available for reuse is to provide an API.

-Other options could be to provide CSV of the data, PDF templates presenting the data or as links to present the data but these should only be considered when scaling the implementation.
+Other options could be to provide CSV of the data, PDF templates presenting the data or as links to present the data but these should only really be considered when scaling the implementation.

 ORUK API has RESTful web services documented according to the OpenAPI standard.
 Key web methods are: